-- × Your rooming agreement
+- ★ Your rooming agreement

+- Fixed or Periodic?

+- Opting in

-- 🗡 House rules
+- ★ House rules

-- Address for the provider
+- Address of the provider

-- Paying Bond
+- Paying bond

-- Condition reports
+- ★ Condition reports

 Who's who?

 A lessor is the person who gives a tenant the 'right to occupy' a residential premises.
 Lessors often employ real estate agents to manage premises on their behalf.